lm3nitro/Projects/Netflow/Part 1-Cisco Netflow.md

 ### Scope:

-In this lab, I will demonstrate the process of configuring NetFlow on a Cisco IOS router, detailing how to enable and monitor network flows to gain insights into traffic patterns.
-This includes configuring the router to export flow data, setting up a NetFlow collector, and analyzing flow metrics to interpret traffic trends, which is critical for network monitoring and security.
+In this lab, I will demonstrate the process of configuring NetFlow v9 on a Cisco IOS router, detailing how to enable and monitor network flows to gain insights into traffic patterns.
+This will be Part 1 of this lab where I will configuring the router to collect and exportnetflow data.
+In part 2, I will setting up a NetFlow collector (SiLK), and analyzing flow metrics to interpret traffic trends, which is critical for network monitoring and security.

 ### Tools and Technology